dob9601/jointhedots/README.md

 A JSON Schema for the manifest is available [here](https://github.com/dob9601/jointhedots/blob/master/src/dotfile_schema.json).
 This can be used in conjunction with certain plugins to provide language server support for jtd manifests.

+## FAQ

+*Q: The different platforms I use require differing installation steps, can I target multiple platforms?*

+A: Yes!
+You can write a different manifest for each platform and specify the manifest to use with the `--manifest` flag

 ## Installation

 ### Manual